-Head to the Dundee iCentre in City Square to find your bearings and get a local's perspective on where to go in Dundee.
-For inspiration and the city's accessible highlights, don't forget to download our guide to Dundee & Angus!
+Once in the city, Head to the Dundee iCentre in City Square to find your bearings and get a local's perspective on where to go in Dundee.

 Hotels with good disabled access

-The city's newest hotel, Sleeperz, is located directly above the train station and is part of the city's major waterfront redevelopment project.
-There are 'six accessible rooms throughout the hotel' and 'lift access to all floors.'
+One of the city's newest hotel, Sleeperz, is located directly above the train station and is part of the city's major waterfront redevelopment project.
+This hotel is ideal for transport links and there are 'six accessible rooms throughout the hotel' and 'lift access to all floors.'

 Also on the Dundee waterfront, the Premier Inn is close to the train station and city centre.
 One guest reviewed the hotel saying 'There was an accessible toilet in our room witch was perfect with a walk in shower.'

 Holiday Inn Express on Dock Street is an affordable, modern hotel close to the train station.
 One wheelchair user who stayed here told us ‘Having stayed in this hotel before, we knew what to expect and were not disappointed.
 The wetroom was well laid out with a raised toilet with supporting handrails.
 It was nice to have a separated hand basin beside the toilet to avoid having to go over to the main basin.’